Holmes County Trail

 After the return ride from Killbuck to Millersburg, we turned our attention north and headed toward Fredericksburg in Wayne County.

 This segment alternates between all-asphalt to a combination surface as it moves northward.

-The trail heads out of town and works its way through the countryside.
 I should mention that this rural trail passes through its share of woods and brush.
 And further on toward Holmesville it passes through wide open fields on either side.
-But what is unique about the Holmes County Trail is the large wetland it traverses.
+But a unique feature of the Holmes County Trail is the large wetland it traverses.
 In fact, you may want to ride early in the day during warm weather months.
 I would think mosquitoes could be an issue, though we've had no problems during late afternoon rides.

 As you near Rt.
 83, you get a glimpse of the lighted tunnel under the roadway.
-This is an important landmark, not just for being the first completed tunnel on the trail, but it marks the point where a restroom and food stop is nearby.
+This is an important landmark as it marks the spot of a nearby restroom and food stop.
 Take the asphalt spur to the right, just before you enter the southside of the tunnel, and ride uphill to the trailside restaurant just a few yards out of sight of the trail.

 We reached Sterling Road just inside Wayne County, where the Holmes County Trail officially ends.
-Here, just outside of town, a single asphalt trail section carries on to Clay Street in Fredericksburg, the next destination along the trail.
+Here, just outside of the next town, a single asphalt trail section continues on to Clay Street in Fredericksburg, the next destination along the trail.

 Now in Wayne County, the rules of the game are changed as a sign warns that horses are not allowed on their trail.
 Politics, economics and other factors often enter into the business of trail building as each jurisdiction crafts its own trail and rules.
 What is allowed on one trail, may be forbidden on another just down the line, as this junction demonstrates.